Welcome to today's edition of the Rush 24-7 podcast.

 It just is.

-Because what the picture that Obama wanted with these two CEOs and a bunch of other CEOs in the audience singing his praises, suggesting we've got to get this done.
+We've got perception galore today because the picture that Obama wanted was these two CEOs and a bunch of other CEOs in the audience singing his praises, suggesting we've got to get this done.

-They're smiling and they're talking about how competent he is and how open he is, how much he listens, and he goes out and sounds like Reagan, and then the drive-by's dutifully point out that while this m this wonderful uh Kumbaya meeting is going on in the White House, the evil mean Republicans are in the house are getting ready to vote no and the whole thing, and look who's for it, why American business is for it.
+And then the drive-bys dutifully point out that while this wonderful kumbaya meeting is going on in the White House, the evil, mean Republicans in the House are getting ready to vote no and the whole thing.

-So this is this is perception.
+So this is perception.

-Uh, and that's why he knows that he's in trouble here.
+And that's why he knows that he's in trouble here.

 He's not in trouble that this thing is going to pass someday.

-It's a total it's it it really was pretty smart, and it's it's uh uh very good at creating this perception.
+It's a total, it really was pretty smart, and it's very good at creating this perception because that's exactly what's happening.

-Let's go to the audio sound bites, and I'll show you what I mean here.
+Let's go to the audio soundbites and I'll show you what I mean here.

 Here's the first of two bites, a portion of his remarks.